 Hegel explored what we could call “Creative Thinking” (CT), which would be thinking that didn’t seem to be “found in” the world once humans were “bracketed out.”
 We don’t see the world ontologically confusing cats with dogs (stuff remains “stable,” per se), but we see elders glancing out their windows and thinking they see a dog when it’s really a cat.
 Hegel never denied the importance of RT, but Hegel wasn’t sure if RT was the whole story.
 Dogs and cats seem to have something like RT going on for them too, after all: they wouldn’t survive if they couldn’t “represent the world” to themselves relatively accurately.
 Instincts, impressions, emotions — all of these struck Hegel as relating to RT in that they were “responses” and “reflections” to the world, and these are all found in the animal kingdom.
 This fact didn’t make them bad, no, but they also didn’t strike Hegel as notably and uniquely “human” (even if humans were uniquely good at RT): that honor went to CT.⁴

 What is CT?
 Well, as already discussed, it’s “Pure Thought” — that which is only epistemological and not ontological at all — which means CT is created not caused.
 For Hegel, the necessity of this distinction is most evident in the contradiction, for the contradiction is what clearly doesn’t exist in the world, and thus the fact humans can contradict suggests there is something distinct going on in human beings.
 Perhaps not — perhaps at the end of the day somehow everything “created” can be explained in terms of “causation” — but I think Hegel is correct that “the uniqueness of contradiction” is worth some focus.
 Unfortunately, Enlightenment thinkers would generally have none of it: a contradiction was just outright nonsense and should be treated as such.
 But even if that was true, Hegel was curious what it meant that humans could create “outright nonsense.”
 The “ontology of the earth/materiality” didn’t generate contradictions, but “human ontology” did, so perhaps there was something “ontologically distinct” about humans?⁵ Hard to say: perhaps ultimately CT is always to some degree informed by RT, as everything “created” is always informed by “causation” — perhaps there is no “Pure Thought” out there, at the end of the day, because somehow contradictions are illusions — but even if there are only “degrees” of CT “in the world,” than CT still exists and worth time to consider.⁶ Also, if things somehow are contradictory (A/B) then this would suggest entities entail creative possibilities, and that means entities are to some degree free.

 All thinking produces abstraction, and we can consider both non-contradiction and contradiction, so we have to be careful to claim that Hegel was particularly interested in “abstraction” (“abstraction” is just “the nature of thought,” which can both be in service of RT or CT).
 But that technical point aside, what’s notable is that we are capable of thinking about both “what’s there to respond to” and “what’s not there to respond to,” and even if “what’s not there” is somehow a combination of things we’ve experienced (say how a unicorn is a combination of “a horse” with “a horn”), that just means “the created” is influenced by “the caused” but perhaps cannot be reduced to “the caused.”
-Something unique seems to be going on when humans CT, but unfortunately in the Enlightenment focusing on RT while bracketing out CT as nonsense, this unique and special ability fell out of focus.
+Something unique seems to be going on when humans CT, but unfortunately in the Enlightenment focusing on RT while bracketing out CT as nonsense, this unique and special ability seems to have fallen out of focus.

 Perhaps it’s debatable that a unicorn is “created” versus “caused” since the materials that compose a unicorn are found in the world to be “responded to,” but that’s why Hegel focused on contradiction and the ability to produce contradiction, for that is more clearly unique.
 Sure, the material of a contradiction can perhaps be found in the world (say “a cat” and “a tree” in the erroneous formulation “a cat is a tree”), but the form of the contradiction itself cannot be, which means contradiction entails a unique and created form which isn’t found in the world.
 If “x = y” is a “formula of contradiction,” per se, we could say that “x” and “y” could be found in materiality, but not (the act of (mis)applying a) “=.”
 And if we can add “=” or “forms” (A/B) to earth which aren’t in earth (A/A), then we are creating and not just causing.
 And so an ontological distinction thus arises between “world” and “earth” (not that I’ve always maintained this language), between “thought” and “being,” between subjects and objects, humans and animals, thinking and perceiving — on and on.⁷ And yet, as discussed throughout O.G.
 Rose, we often thrive to the degree we “try to close” these divides we cannot ultimately close.
 And so “Hegelian Dialectics” and their necessity arises — but that is a subject I will leave to other papers.